 Talking about the death with the child is a good first step.
 For more assistance and guidance, know that there are many grief and loss support resources and hotlines, many of them free of charge, available online and in the phone book.

-- It is important never to belittle or ignore the child's relationship with the deceased pet.
+It is important never to belittle or ignore the child's relationship with the deceased pet.
 To say that it was "just a goldfish, and we can get a new one tomorrow" does not address the child's grief or teach the child the importance of the human-animal bond.
-Children often have imaginary friends that warrant conversations and emotions - pets are real - they warrant true feelings and emotions too!
+Children often have imaginary friends that warrant conversations and emotions—pets are real—they warrant true feelings and emotions, too!
 It does not matter how small or "insignificant" the pet may seem to adults.
 Take the time needed to remember your pet with your kids and do something special to help them navigate their feelings.

 This is a very personal choice.
 Children should not be rushed into getting another pet to help them "get over" the deceased pet.
 One pet does not replace another, and getting a new pet too soon may only cause the child to resent (even mistreat) the new pet.
 Only once the child can speak openly about the deceased pet and shows interest in a new pet should the subject of a new pet be discussed.